-Enjoy this really nice pineapple and mixed berries cake with a sprinkle of cinnamon and icing sugar if you can bear more sweetness to it.
+Enjoy this really nice pineapple and mixed berries cake with a sprinkle of cinnamon and icing sugar if you can bear more sweetness, I can!

-I love its texture, with parts of it quite ‘flanny’ and smooth some quite airy and then it comes the fruity bit which is to die for.
-It’s just terrific!
-This is what I call a cake with ‘personality’ 😉
+I love its texture, with parts of it quite flan-like and smooth, some quite airy and then it comes the fruity bit which is to die for.
+It's just terrific!
+This is what I call a cake with 'personality' 😉

 Pineapple and mixed berries cake

 - 300 g organic yoghurt (10.14 floz) (full fat)